Chucktown-noob/hello-world/README.md

 # hello-world
-Perl does netstat
+Python does netstat

 Hello everyone.
-For my first project, I would like to learn Perl, make it do netstat fanciness, and post the progress here.
+For my first project, I would like to learn Python, make it do netstat fanciness, and post the progress here.